Rand Stats

 llm-vision-synthesize('Describe the image.', $url);

-# The image is a bar chart titled "Cyber Week Spending Set to Hit New Highs in 2023," showing estimated online spending on Thanksgiving weekend in the United States.
-It compares spending from 2019 to 2023 across three days: Thanksgiving Day, Black Friday, and Cyber Monday.
+# The image is a bar chart titled "Cyber Week Spending Set to Hit New Highs in 2023."
+It shows estimated online spending on Thanksgiving weekend in the United States from 2019 to 2023.
+The data is divided into three categories: Thanksgiving Day, Black Friday, and Cyber Monday.
+Each year is represented by a different color: 2019 (light blue), 2020 (medium blue), 2021 (dark blue), 2022 (navy blue), and 2023 (yellow, marked as a forecast).

 #

-# - **Thanksgiving Day**: Spending increases gradually each year, with 2023 showing the highest at around $6 billion.
+# - **Thanksgiving Day**: Spending increases steadily each year, with 2023 projected to be the highest.

 #